 Not only will it cause them to not poop or experience the other things I mentioned above, but it can also weaken their immune system and make them ill as well, so let’s make it our main mission to eliminate stress from their lives so that they can function at tip-top shape.

 While we want to make sure our leopard geckos are healthy and pooping normally, we should be doing everything we can to make sure we’re staying healthy as well.
 So when handling their poop, it’s best to have the right equipment on-hand to make sure everything is staying clean, bacteria-free, and sanitary.

 In order to achieve this, you’ll need gloves, paper towels, and hand sanitizer along with washing your hands after a pickup.
 The reason for this is because leopard geckos carry a bacteria that’s called salmonella, and although it is rarely harmful enough to the point where you need to visit a doctor, it can make you a little sick for a few days.

 You can catch this bacteria by doing the following:

 - Biting Fingernails

 After you’ve disposed of the poop using your paper towels, you’ll now want to dispose of the gloves as well and then put on some hand sanitizer to kill any germs that may have gotten onto your hands.
-You only need so much and one bottle can go a long way, so if you get a bottle like this one here on Amazon, then you won’t need to get another one for a very long time.

 After you’ve applied your hand sanitizer, you’ll now want to wash your hands with warm water to kill the rest of the germs.
 You may think that all this cleaning is going overboard, but trust me, it’s necessary.
 After you’ve washed your hands, that’s it.
 Your hands will be clean and you won’t have to worry about catching anything from the poop you’ve just picked up.